How Long Do Side Effects of MRI Contrast Last? Symptoms Explained

 Injection Site Reactions (1–2 Days)

 Discomfort or pain at the injection site is another common side effect reported by patients who receive contrast material.
 This typically manifests as a burning or warming sensation during the actual injection that may evolve into tenderness afterward.
-The immediate burning sensation usually subsides within minutes, while residual tenderness may persist for 12–24 hours in most cases.

-How Long Moderate Side Effects Last
+How Long Do Moderate MRI Contrast Side Effects Last?

-Itching and Hives (Up to 48 Hours)
+Itching & Hives (Up to 48 Hours)

 Skin reactions like itching and hives (urticaria) represent a mild allergic response to contrast materials.
 These symptoms typically begin within 30–60 minutes after injection but can occasionally be delayed by several hours.
 Mild itching without visible skin changes usually resolves within 2–6 hours without treatment.

-When hives develop, they typically appear as raised, red, itchy welts on the skin that may come and go over a 24–48 hour period.
+When hives develop, they typically appear as raised, red, itchy welts on the skin that may come and go over a 24–48-hour period.
 Most cases of contrast-induced hives are self-limiting and resolve completely within 48 hours.

 Swelling at Injection Site (1–3 Days)